talibkateeb/Robo-Advisor-AWS/README.md

 This application runs AWS using:

-* [Amazon Lex](https://aws.amazon.com/lex/) - A tool for creating conversational AI chatbots.
+* [AWS Lex](https://aws.amazon.com/lex/) - A tool for creating conversational AI chatbots.

-* [Amazon Lambda](https://aws.amazon.com/lambda/)) - A tool for running code on the cloud.
+* [AWS Lambda](https://aws.amazon.com/lambda/) - A tool for running code on the cloud.

 ---